scrolliris/geneve/doc/policy.md

 We respect the user's choice and their privacy.

-Our tracking script cares only about texts, elements and scroll speed.
+Our tracking script cares only about the text, elements and scroll.
 It does not contain sensitive data.
 Nevertheless, it does not send any data to server, if user wants.